 We do feel we should apologize, our office has been practicing a high level of infection control since Dr. Henrich opened in August of 2013.
 We just haven’t made it common knowledge amongst our patients.
 We just do it as a matter of course, to assure that we keep a safe environment for you, your family, our staff and our doctor (yours truly).

 The AIDS crisis that began in the 1980’s set the infection control guidelines.
 We have always rigorously followed all infection control guidelines.
 In fact, as part of our licensure as dentists, we have to regularly renew our knowledge of these guidelines.
 And, it’s worked!

 What you may also not know is that at Henrich Dental, we care for some of our local physicians here in Tulsa.
 They know we follow a strict protocol that assures their safety and YOUR safety.

 In light of the current situation, we are redoubling our efforts, which we will happily show you.
 We will gladly give you a tour of our facility to show you the extraordinary lengths we go to, to assure everyone’s continued health and safety.

 We ask, however, that you and your family be cautious and do not come to the office if you have a fever, a cough or other flu-like symptoms.
 If you have these symptoms, please call our office to reschedule.

-Here is a simple graphic from the CDC to help you and your family stay safe (Click HERE).
+Here is an infographic from the CDC to help you and your family stay safe.